bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 connectivity services (and its customers).
 This correlation is critical for understanding the impact of network events on service quality and customer experience.
-However, the process of linking management plane data with control and data plane information, to provide a coherent connectivity service and customer perspective is extremely challenging.
+However, the process of linking management plane data with control plane and data plane information, is to provide a coherent connectivity service with customer perspective is extremely challenging.
 Even as a simpler challenge, it's not always easy to correlate the configuration management plane information with the streamed operational data: YANG, as a data modeling language simplifies the situation, if used for both config and streaming but